-5.4.3 Alternative 3 - Soil Excavation with MNA
+5.4.3 Alternative 3 - Soil Excavation with AFVR and MNA

-Alternative 3 is a combined technology with excavation of soils above C{sat} followed by MNA.
+Alternative 3 is a combined technology with excavation of soils above the C{sat} near MW-4R followed by AFVR and MNA.
 This includes:

-- Excavation of soils with toluene concentrations above C{sat}, identified in areas surrounding MW-4R and MW-12. - Backfill of the excavation areas with native soil (excavated above 2 feet bgs) and borrow soil. - MNA to include groundwater sampling and reporting.
+- Excavation of soils with toluene concentrations above C{sat} near MW-4R. - Backfill of the excavation area with permeable gravel from the base of excavation to 2 feet bgs, then backfill with native soil (excavated above 2 feet bgs) and borrow soil to the ground surface. - Installation of a 4-inch diameter extraction well for the recovery of water and vapor in the excavation area. - Completion of an AFVR pilot test at the extraction well in the excavation area. - MNA to include groundwater sampling and reporting.

-Alternative 3 includes excavation of soils with toluene concentrations above C{sat} , then backfilling the excavation areas with native soil excavated above a depth of 2 feet bgs and borrow soil.
-The natural attenuation of residual toluene at the site would be monitored through an MNA program.
+Alternative 3 includes excavation of soils with toluene concentrations above C{sat} , then backfilling the excavation area with a more permeable gravel.
+The AFVR pilot test would provide information on the supplemental removal of toluene in soil vapor and groundwater.
+The effectiveness of the AFVR pilot application would be evaluated from the test data and subsequent groundwater monitoring program to determine if an additional AFVR application(s) is warranted.
+The natural attenuation of residual toluene at the site following these recovery events would be assessed through the monitoring program.